MRtrix3/mrtrix3/docs/getting_started/commands/fixellog.rst

 ::

-    fixelreorient [ options ]  input warp output
+    fixellog [ options ]  input output

 -  *input*: the input fixel image.
--  *warp*: a 4D deformation field used to perform reorientation.
-Reorientation is performed by applying the Jacobian affine transform in each voxel in the warp, then re-normalising the vector representing the fixel direction
 -  *output*: the output fixel image.

 Description
 -----------

-Reorient fixel directions using the local affine transformation (Jacobian matrix) of an input warp.
+compute the natural logarithm of all values in a fixel image

 Options
 -------